MecSim/MecSimCalc-docs/docs/Getting-Started/Example2.md

 </div>

-Once ready, click on "publish” to publish the app on the web.
+Once ready, click on "publish" to publish the app on the web.
 This version of the app is available here:

 https://www.mecsimcalc.com/app/5862152/explore_the_cos_function